The intention of our study this week is to expand our understanding and the implications of what the Bible instructs the believer regarding faith.

-We will see that “without faith it is impossible to please Him” and that properly understood, the biblical concept of the believer and faith extends far beyond the walls of soteriology, the doctrine of salvation.
+We will see that “without faith it is impossible to please Him” (Hebrews 11:6) and that properly understood, the biblical concept of the believer and faith extends far beyond the walls of soteriology, the doctrine of salvation.
 In other words, “without faith it is impossible to please Him” means much more than placing our trust in Him relative to salvation.
 Remember, in this present Bible study series we are examining the basic building blocks of our Christian faith.
 That is to say this: walking by faith—taking risks to expand God’s Kingdom—is essential to living the Christian life successfully.
 What are you doing to expand the good news of Jesus Christ?

 Read on, my friends, and learn more about what faith in Jesus means, not only in terms of your salvation, but your present activities in the here and now.